al8n/lsmtree/README.md

 </div>
 <div align="center">

-A Rust library that implements a Sparse Merkle tree for a key-value map.
+A Rust library that implements a Sparse Merkle tree for a key-value store.
 The tree implements the same optimisations specified in the [Libra whitepaper][libra whitepaper], to reduce the number of hash operations required per tree operation to O(k) where k is the number of non-empty elements in the tree.

 [<img alt="github" src="https://img.shields.io/badge/github-lsmtree-8da0cb?style=for-the-badge&logo=Github" height="22">][Github-url]
 [<img alt="Build" src="https://img.shields.io/github/workflow/status/al8n/lsmtree/CI/main?logo=Github-Actions&style=for-the-badge" height="22">][CI-url]